Meet our Maple Grove Office

 I completed a Bachelor’s in Psychology in Mexico and practiced for a couple of years before moving to Minnesota in 2014.
 I am currently completing a Master’s in Clinical Mental Health Counseling at Bethel University.

 I am the offsite billing manager and bookkeeper.
 I manage most of the contact with your insurance company to ensure that our therapists get paid and your insurance covers everything they are supposed to.
 I am a retired biologist and former business owner.
 In my free time I enjoy quilting, reading, doing bible studies, cooking new dishes, and playing with my adorable grandchildren.

 Dianne White, Intake Coordinator & Billing Assistant

-When you come into the Maple Grove office, you will see my smiling face ready to welcome you on Tuesday, Wednesday and Friday.
+When you come into the Maple Grove office, you will see my smiling face ready to welcome you.
 I am available to answer questions about billing, insurance benefits, or to help you schedule or reschedule your appointments.

-I have my Bachelor’s degree in Crisis Counseling and am currently pursuing a Master’s degree in Marriage and Family Therapy from Bethel Seminary.
-When I am not at Threads of Hope or working on assignments for my classes, I love to spend time with my two precious grandchildren, walking in the nearby parks, working with my many geraniums, or reading on my patio.
-When I am at the park, I can often be found taking pictures of the wildflowers for my personal collection.
+I have my bachelor’s degree in Crisis Counseling/Bible with a minor in Christian Counseling from Liberty University.
+When I am not working for Threads of Hope Counseling, I love to spend time with my two precious grandchildren, walking in the nearby parks with my Australian Shepherd, watercolor painting, or reading on my patio in the warmer months or in front of my fireplace in the winter.